rrmerugu/rrmerugu.github.io/_posts/2016-11-03-startup-one-day-a-role-challenge.md

   3. Tester & QA Day
   4. Business Development & Marketing Day

-I’m not quite suite if I take all roles in a week, but I certainly most of them in a week.
+I’m not quite suite if I take all roles in a week, but I certainly take most of them in a week.